Closest entrances and distances: 28 miles from West Yellowstone (west) entrance; 26 miles from Gardiner (north) entrance.

 Back Basin Loop contains many more features on its 1.5-mile loop trail.
 The most exciting one is undoubtedly Steamboat Geyser, the world’s tallest at 400 feet.
-Major eruptions are erratic and rare, but some witnessed it blow its top in 2013 and 2014—so you could get lucky!
+Major eruptions used to be erratic and rare, but the behemoth spouted 32 times in 2018 and kept up the pace in the first half of 2019—so you could get lucky!
 Echinus Geyser is the biggest known acidic geyser, with a pH approaching vinegar’s.
-Viewing platforms held crowds when it was a more frequent spouter, but lately Echinus’s shows have been few and far between.
-A number of other geysers, springs, and fumaroles fill out the basin.
+Lately Echinus’s shows have been few and far between.
+Other geysers, springs, and fumaroles fill out the basin.

 When you’re through pounding the boardwalks, stop by the stone-and-log Norris Geyser Basin Museum (tel.
 307/344-2812) for exhibits on Yellowstone’s thermal features.
 The building dates back to 1929–30 and also houses a bookstore.
-Several free ranger programs and hikes take off from here daily in season; check the park newspaper for details.
+A couple of free ranger programs and hikes take off from here daily in season; check the park newspaper for details.
 The Museum of the National Park Ranger (tel.
-307/344-7353) is worth a stop to see historic photos and information on the evolution of the ranger job.
+307/344-7353) is worth a stop to see historical photos and information on the evolution of the ranger job.

-Both museums open in mid- to late May, weather permitting, and are open until September; hours vary by season, but you can expect the museums to be open from 9am to 5 or 6pm during the busiest times (roughly Memorial Day to Labor Day, but weather is a factor).
+Both museums open in mid- to late May, weather permitting, and are open until at least late September; hours vary by season, but you can expect the museums to be open from 9am to 4 or 5pm during the busiest times (Memorial Day to Labor Day, but weather is a factor).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.